 By the way, the lifestyle of worrying does not add a single hour to our lives.
 If anything, worrying most likely shortens our lifespan.
 Worrying consumes and isolates us while trusting the Lord opens us up to care and touch other people’s lives.

 Effective October 1, 2018, I have become self-employed.
 After some debate, my husband and I had decided to relinquish one of us from bringing home a regular paycheck.
 This was a leap of faith for both of us.
 Meanwhile, I have created a client base for music entertainment, specifically Memory Care facilities.
 To boost their memory, I sing old familiar songs to the patients.
 One of them is “Don’t worry, be happy” by Robert Jr. McFerrin.
 His song lyrics say it all:

 “Ain’t got no place to lay your head

 Somebody came and took your bed

-It seems, the only thing left to worry about in the last stages of our lives is to have a bed to sleep in.
+It seems to me the last thing to worry about is having a bed to sleep on.
 If the bed is taken away, what else is left?
-Well, here is the thing: We can hold on to worrying until we take our last breath, or we can let go and let God.
+Well, here is the thing: We can hold on to worrying until we take our last breath, or we can seek the Lord in all matters.
 The choice is entirely ours.